aziatashi/aziatashi/README.md

-- 👋 Hi, I’m @aziatashi
-- 👀 I’m interested in python, sql
+I’m interested in python, sql
-- 🌱 I’m currently learning both python and sql
-- 😄 Pronouns: she/her
+Pronouns: she/her

 <!---
 aziatashi/aziatashi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.